Six flags over Texas: Spain (1519 to 1685; 1690 to 1821)

 The first flag belonged to Spain, which ruled most of Texas from 1519 to 1685 and 1690 to 1821.
 Three Spanish flags were used during this period: the "castle and lion" arms of the Crown of Castile (see Flag of Castile and León); the Cross of Burgundy, a military and maritime flag also used by the viceroys of New Spain; and the Rojigualda introduced by King Charles III in 1785, containing horizontal stripes of red-gold-red and the simple arms of Castile and León.
 This third flag has been used by Spain in various forms to the present day, and is the flag used in the reverse of the Seal of Texas and adopted by the Texas Historical Commission.

-France (1684 to 1690 for Fort Saint Louis and 1800 to 1803 as French Louisiana)
+France (1685 to 1690 for Fort Saint Louis and 1800 to 1803 as French Louisiana)

-The second flag was the royal banner of the Kingdom of France from 1684 to 1690.
-In 1684, French nobleman René-Robert Cavelier, Sieur de La Salle, founded a colony on the Texas Gulf Coast called Fort Saint Louis.
+The second flag was the royal banner of the Kingdom of France from 1685 to 1690.
+In 1685, French nobleman René-Robert Cavelier, Sieur de La Salle, founded a colony on the Texas Gulf Coast called Fort Saint Louis.
 The colony was unsuccessful, and after La Salle's murder, was soon abandoned.
 During this time, no official French flag existed, so a number of designs are used in displays of the "six flags".

 Later on in 1800, Spain ceded Louisiana to France under the Third Treaty of San Ildefonso.
 French Louisiana included northern sections of Texas.
 It remained in the hands of France until 1803, when France sold the Louisiana Territory to the United States.
-However, what was later northern Texas was sold back to Spain years later.
+However, what was later northern Texas was ceded back to Spain years later.